Q. How can I find out more information about transferring to UCSB or transfer admission requirements?

 Q. Who should I talk to if I am struggling in my major?

-A. There are a range of resources on campus including your undergraduate major advisor and a College of Letters and Science academic advisor in the Transfer Student Center to discuss academic resources and options.
+A. There are a range of resources on campus including your undergraduate major advisor and your College advisors to discuss academic resources and options.
 You may also consider talking to your professors and TA’s during office hours.

 Q. What do I do if I was put on probation last quarter?

-A. Information about probation and academic disqualification can be found at the following website: http://www.duels.ucsb.edu/advising/difficulty.
-For further questions, visit a College of Letters and Science academic advisor in the Transfer Student Center.
+A. Information about probation and academic disqualification can be found at the following websites:

 Q. Can I repeat a course to improve my grade?